BankID (Sweden): Mobile bank-id

 Percentage of Sweden's population (16+ years), Internet users, and smart mobile users, who use Mobilt Bank ID in the years 2014–2019.
 Figures from the survey "Swedes and the Internet".

 Mobilt bank-id (English: Mobile bank-id) was launched in October 2011, and is an electronic identification for modern smartphones from certain manufactures that is combined with a mobile application.
-It can be used as login or signing via the web on an ordinary PC, where the mobile work as a separate security device ("säkerhetsdosa"), and for login via bank and government mobile applications.
+It can be used as login or signing via the web on an ordinary PC, where the mobile device works as a separate security device ("säkerhetsdosa"), and for login via bank and government mobile applications.
 The secret cryptographic key is stored in the mobile application (Bank-id säkerhetsapp), that works as a soft certificate.
 The e-service supplier (the business or government the user shall identify themselves towards) have a validation server.

 In 2014, about half of all smartphone users in Sweden used Mobile Bank-id.
 In five years the number of users almost doubled to 94 percent of all smartphone users.
 In 2019 all participating banks issued Mobile Bank-id, which does not apply to the other two implementations.

 In 2022, the banking system in Sweden has introduced new security measures which in practice prevent most people who are not Swedish citizens (whether EU or non-EU) from renewing their mobile BankIDs.
-There are around 10% of the population (around 1 million individuals in Sweden) affected according to the article by "The Local" cited below.
-The new security measure requires the users to present a Swedish national ID card or Swedish passport to the smartphone while renewing the mobile BankID.
-These documents are not available to Swedish residents who are not Swedish citizens, and therefore they are unable to renew their BankIDs.
-This is seen as digital discrimination, as BankID is used by government and vital companies to identify an individual and has led to many individuals unable to deal with their daily lives.
-The discrimination ensues in 2023 as virtual banks without physical offices like ICA Banken whose non-Swedish customers have been banking and still bank with them are not allowing their customers to renew their Bank ID.
-Customers of traditional banks with brick-and-mortar offices can circumvent this by visiting the bank in person and presenting their non Swedish identity documents there.
+According to newspaper The Local, around 10% of the population (around 1 million individuals in Sweden) are affected.